pongib/365DaysOfLearning/README.md

 * BQ maximun 1 parition and 4 clustering per table.

 **Thoughts**: I learn a lot form my mistake and it take me a lot of focus and time for it.
 If I do another exam it will repeat this cycle, I hope next time I will have more speed on this.

+## Day 33: Feb 3, 2020

+**TIL**: Search blog for people who pass DE exam and learn from them.
+In search and collect process I will analyzie it after I gathering it enough.

+**Thoughts**: It great for do it backward for pass an exam.
+Focus on topic that other people pass and it make me clear what I must do next.